Importance of autopsies

 Respect for the deceased and respect for human dignity characterize the conduct of the examination in all autopsies.
 As part of the examination, all organs are first assessed with the naked eye, weighed and measured.
 Tissue samples are then taken for microscopic (i.e. histological) or molecular examination.

-In addition to clinical and forensic autopsies, there are also official, insurance-related and private autopsies.
-They also serve to clarify the cause of death in official, insurance-related or personal matters and thus support the investigation of a death.
+In addition to clinical and forensic autopsies, there are official, insurance-related, and private autopsies.
+These also serve to clarify causes of death in the context of administrative, insurance-related, or personal concerns, and thereby support the investigation of a death.

 A written report is prepared once the examinations have been completed.
 A preliminary report with all the key findings is available within a few days.
 This usually already contains all the important information.
 A final assessment report usually takes a few weeks, as a variety of additional examinations have to be completed first.
 These reports are sent to the treating physicians and attached to the medical records and, if requested, also sent to the deceased’s GP practice.
 Relatives can therefore receive information about the results months and years after a clinical autopsy.
 The results of the autopsy can also be discussed in person with the next of kin by prior arrangement.